ietf-teep/architecture/draft-ietf-teep-architecture.md

 The input data is originated from a TAM or the first initialization call to trigger a Trusted Component installation.

-The Broker doesn't need to parse a message content received from a TAM that should be processed by a TEE (see the ProcessTeepMessage API in {{apis}}).
+The Broker doesn't need to parse TEEP message content received from a TAM that should be processed by a TEE (see the ProcessTeepMessage API in {{apis}}).
-When a device has more than one TEE, one TEEP Broker per TEE could be present in the REE.
-A TEEP Broker interacts with a TEEP Agent inside a TEE.
+When a device has more than one TEE, one TEEP Broker per TEE could be present in the REE or a common TEEP Broker could be used by multiple TEEs where the transport protocol (e.g., {{I-D.ietf-teep-otrp-over-http}}) allows the TEEP Broker to distinguish which TEE is relevant for each message from a TAM.

-A TAM message may indicate the target TEE where a Trusted Component should be installed.
-A compliant TEEP protocol should include a target TEE identifier for a TEEP Broker when multiple TEEs are present.

-The Broker relays the response messages generated from a TEEP Agent in a TEE to the TAM.
+The TEEP Broker interacts with a TEEP Agent inside a TEE, and relays the response messages generated from the TEEP Agent back to the TAM.

-The Broker only needs to return a (transport) error message if the TEE is not reachable for some reason.
-Other errors are represented as response messages returned from the TEE which will then be passed to the TAM.
+The Broker only needs to return a (transport) error message to the TAM if the TEE is not reachable for some reason.
+Other errors are represented as TEEP response messages returned from the TEE which will then be passed to the TAM.

 ## TEEP Broker Implementation Consideration